ydtg1993/JunkMan/README.md

 ## About JunkMan

-JunkMan is a toolkit for what it can trace the PHP GC logs by xdebug.
-And distribute GC logs to the JunkManMonitor. so that you could monitor the applicaton in time.
+JunkMan is a toolkit for what it can trace the PHP GC by xdebug.
+And distribute its to the JunkMonitor. so that you could monitor the applicaton working GC logs in time.

 <table><thead><tr><th style="text-align:center;">JunkMan</th>
 <th style="text-align:left;">PHP</th>